 The prevalence of youth addiction reveals the great need for prevention and early intervention programs.
 Many mental health centers in Oklahoma have a variety of options.

-- Eagle Ridge Institute: This facility has prevention programs focusing on education and healthy decision making.
+- Eagle Ridge Institute: This facility has prevention programs focusing on education and healthy decision-making.
 It also has a family treatment center and outpatient health services.

 - Edmond Family Counseling: Therapists serve anyone from children to seniors who struggle with various mental illness concerns, including substance abuse and comorbid disorders.

 - Gateway to Prevention and Recovery: These counselors provide behavioral health services to individuals and families.
-Because they believe mental illness progressively affects the entire community, therapists seek to improve all lives by treating individual illness.
+Because they believe mental illness progressively affects the entire community, therapists seek to improve all lives by treating individual illnesses.